Payroll Ecosystem transformation

 Responsibilities

 I was initially onboarded to improve the pay info dashboard.
-My role evolved to lead designer and I managed the design direction across other product areas: Manager Dashboard, HR Systems Integration, Virtual Chat & Live Agent Support, AI Policy Search Engine.
+My role evolved to lead designer and I managed the design direction across other product areas.

 Design & Strategy Team